cschlay/COMP.CS.400-Project/01_lexer/README.md

 ```

 The ident is also defined as function but it need to check for conflicts with keywords (described above)
-because it allows all characters to be lowercased.
+because it allows all characters to be lowercase.
 It has the parts of

 - `[a-z]{1}`, one lowercase letter from a-z